 - Make it low carb and keto: use our sugar free teriyaki sauce recipe (make 3 or 4 days ahead of time), use green beans or broccoli instead of edamame.
 Serve over cooked riced cauliflower.

-- Use brown rice, quinoa, or other alternative, to increase fiber and protein.
+- Use brown rice, quinoa, or another alternative, to increase fiber and protein.

 - Make it vegan and make it with vegetables and beans.

-- Lot's of vegetables are used in ths recipe as well as healthy fats from the salmon and the olive oil.
+- Lots of vegetables are used in this recipe as well as healthy fats from the salmon and the olive oil.
 Feel free to use a variety of colors and textures in your choice of vegetables.

 Here are the ingredients you will need to make teriyaki salmon and rice: